khalef-khalil/kahoot/CURRENT_FEATURES.md

 - Cascading delete for quizzes and related data
 - Update functionality for all quiz components
 - Duplicate functionality for entire quizzes
 - Quiz results and statistics tracking
+- Quiz completion time tracking